nandradrishti8/hiv-coping-resilience-policy-brief/README.md

 ## Executive Summary

-While India's National AIDS Control Organisation (NACO) NACP-V guidelines mandate routine depression screening and peer-led Care and Support Centres (CSCs), current psychosocial implementation leaves a critical gap in targeted coping mechanisms.

-Drawing on primary empirical data from $N = 121$ adults living with HIV across three public hospitals in North India, this study examines how specific coping strategies relate to psychological resilience.
-Findings reveal that while emotional support ($r = .32$) and positive reframing ($r = .23$) strongly correlate with higher resilience, common mechanisms like self-blame ($r = -.18$) and unguided venting ($r = -.20$) significantly erode resilience.

-Rather than proposing new institutional infrastructure, this policy brief provides actionable, low-cost programmatic refinements: piloting structured cognitive reframing within existing CSC support groups, tracking peer counseling reach across gender cohorts, and pairing treatment education directly with emotional support.
+NACO's guidelines already require depression screening at ART centres and provide peer counselling through Care and Support Centres (CSCs).
+The suggested CSC support group topics do not name coping skills or self-blame.

+This brief is based on a survey of 121 adults living with HIV at three public hospitals in north India (Nandra & Khurana, 2025).
+Emotional support ($r = .32$), positive reframing ($r = .23$) and information use ($r = .18$) were associated with higher resilience, and self-blame ($r = −.18$), venting ($r = −.20$) and humour ($r = −.23$) with lower resilience.
+These associations are small to moderate and cannot show cause and effect.
+Drawing on reviews of psychosocial interventions and ART adherence, and on NACO's own guidelines, the brief recommends that NACO and State AIDS Control Societies approve a six-month controlled pilot of coping-focused support at three or four ART centres with linked CSCs, using existing counsellors and outreach workers, with pre-specified criteria for deciding on wider rollout.

 ---
 ## Key Empirical Findings